Where can I find the application form?

 We use unit costs which means that we don’t specify how much a postdoc or returning researcher should spend on salary or research.
 The salary should correspond to the salary level at the host institution and is agreed between the researcher and the host institution.

-The grantee must carry out his/her research project to the full.
+The grantee must carry out their research project to the full.
 The grantee must have a full-time employment contract at the host institution with a place of work in Estonia.

 How much are the taxes for the grant salary and relocation allowance?

-The salary fund and relocation allowance include any taxes laid down in Estonian legislation.
+The salary fund and mobility allowance include any taxes laid down in Estonian legislation.

 Please use the salary and tax calculator